 Motivated by the Sahara run - Ray conceptualized the Canada ONExONE Run in May 2008.
 Along with a team of runners, Ray ran an average 80 kms per day in each of Canada's 13 Provinces and Territories in 13 days.
 School visits were arranged along the way, students participated and communities became engaged in many of the issues which ONExONE endeavors to address to help improve the wellbeing of the world's children.
 In Saskatoon alone, several thousand students and 27 schools were involved in school rallies and a city wide relay with Ray and the team.

 In 2008, Ray founded impossible2Possible (i2P) (impossible2possible.com) an organization that aims to inspire and educate youth through adventure learning, inclusion and participation in expeditions.
 Youth Ambassadors are selected from around the globe then participate, at no cost, in all aspects of the expedition, from logistics and running to creating educational content and team support.
 All of the i2P Youth Expeditions have included various challenge based initiatives through an Experiential Learning program, in which thousands of students participate as active 'team members' during the expeditions, from classrooms all over the world.
 This program and its technology is also provided at no cost to the students or schools participating.
-Since its inception, i2P Youth Expeditions have included 6 grueling expeditions; Baffin Island, Tunisia, the Amazon, Bolivia, India and Botswana, Africa.
+Since its inception, i2P Youth Expeditions have included 12 grueling expeditions; Baffin Island, Tunisia, the Amazon, Bolivia, India, Botswana, Utah, Peru, Chile, Italy, California and Greece.
+The programs and expeditions are 100% free of cost.

 In 2009, Ray and two other Canadians, Kevin Vallely and Richard Weber, broke the world speed record for an unsupported expedition by a team to the South Pole.
 In the process, Ray trekked this traditional route from Hercules Inlet to the South Pole, a distance of 1,100 kms, solely on foot and snowshoes, without the use of skis.
 Students from all over North America joined the team on a daily basis, a program provided through impossible2Possible, as the trio continued their southern trek.
 The students received daily communications and actively took part in every step of the trek.
 Essentially becoming "teammates" of the expedition, and teammates of the Guinness World Record.